-Ongoing Work:
+8 going Work:

-- Continued focus on capturing voices and utilising feedback across all services. - Expansion of training programs to support families with various challenges. - 9 - Direct Support: Family Centres and Family Support Programmes (FSP) collaborate with community Domestic Abuse (DA) services, providing one-on-one support in refuges and offering programs like the Freedom Programme for adults experiencing abuse.
+- Expansion of training programs to support families with various challenges. - Direct Support: Family Centres and Family Support Programmes (FSP) collaborate with community Domestic Abuse (DA) services, providing one-on-one support in refuges and offering programs like the Freedom Programme for adults experiencing abuse.
 They also extend this support to refugees and asylum-seeking families in temporary accommodation. - Raising Awareness of New Services: The Key Worker Service, though newly established, is actively developing communication strategies to promote wider community awareness. - Online Resources: The Care Leavers Local Offer website serves as a statutory resource hub, providing information and support options for care leavers.